IndustryPath

 IndustryPath answers capacity-deployment, technology-mix, site-selection, and trade-exposure questions under explicit policy and market assumptions.
 It complements traditional energy system models (TIMES / MARKAL / IAM-class) by capturing facility-level spatial, logistical, and policy dynamics that sector-average or national-scale models do not resolve.

-IndustryPath is available for commissioned analyses in the steel sector and for co-developed sector-module extensions (cement, ammonia, refining, and adjacent heavy industry).
+IndustryPath is available for commissioned analyses across steel, cement, chemicals, and critical minerals, and for co-developed sector-module extensions into adjacent heavy industry.